WHO WE ARE

 JUNE DAVIS BSc (Hons) RD MBA

-June Davis has 22 years’ experience working in the NHS as a Dietitian, service and professional lead, general manager for a number of service areas within the acute setting and senior project lead for several large scale change projects across London including working at NHS London.
+June has 27 years’ experience working in and with the NHS as a Dietitian, service and professional lead, general manager for a number of service areas within the acute setting and senior project lead for several large scale change projects across London.

 June has over 10 years’ experience working as Head of Therapies for large acute Trusts.
 These roles involved both the strategic and operational management of one of the largest therapy services in the UK as well as being at the forefront of integrating research, service delivery and education across AHP services.

-June has worked extensively with commissioners as an AHP lead for a cancer network to strengthen the role and contribution of AHPs.
-She has expertise in preparing and presenting business cases as well as generating and delivering QIPP ideas through service improvement working with and as a provider of services.
+June has worked extensively with commissioners and service providers as an AHP lead for a cancer alliance to strengthen the role and contribution of AHPs.
+She has expertise in preparing and presenting business cases as well as generating and delivering service and workforce transformation working with and as a provider of services.